marcinofulus/iCSEbook1/school/source/abitur/2016/en/qualitatives_integral.rst

 **Solution of part b**

-The derivative of the funciton :math:`F` is the original function :math:`f`.
+The derivative of the function :math:`F` is the original function :math:`f`.
 Hence, we just have to read off the value of :math:`f` at :math:`x=2` which we have already done in part a):